microsoft/mixed-reality-extension-sdk/README.md

 ## Features
 The SDK enables you to create extensions that can
-* Modify the scene graph by loading GLTF assets and scene files, instantiating primitives or the host app's built-in assets, or programmatically build meshes.
+* Modify the scene graph by loading glTF assets and scene files, instantiating primitives or the host app's built-in assets, or programmatically build meshes.
 * Create or load keyframe animations.
 * Assign rigid body properties, physics forces, collision geometry, and have